<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 Since the process is so similar to preparing and filing a regular business tax return, the timeline is also similar.
 If you’re having an accountant at CSI amend your return, we place the timeline as follows:

-1. If we need to do back work to fix anything, this needs to be done first.
-This will typically take us 60-90 days to complete one year’s worth of back taxes.
+1. We handle back work.
+This will typically take us 60-90 days to complete one year’s worth.
 Click here for more information on the back work timeline.

-2. After we get all of the information that we need, your return will be done within seven days.
+2. After we get all of the information that we need, your return will be done within 7 days.

-3. After your return is amended, it’s up to the government.
-It will take 8-12 weeks to get a bill or money back, which is about twice as long as it takes for a regular return to get a response.
+3. After your return is amended, it takes the government 8-12 weeks to send a bill or money back.
+This is about twice as long as it takes for a regular return to get a response.

 The Cost of Amending a Business Tax Return